Statement of Auditing Standards No. 115 (SAS 115)

 Can someone perform the key control activity and certify it as well?

 No. Effective internal control activity includes the proper separation of duties.
-See Documenting Your Department’s Key Controls for more information.
+See the Best Practices in Internal Controls Blink page for more information.

 Can certification of controls be delegated and if so, to whom?

-Administrative officials responsible for overseeing the performance of University business activities within their department or division must develop an appropriate structure for handling University resources.
-It may be appropriate or necessary to delegate certification, but department heads are still responsible for ensuring it is completed.
-Contact the Controller's Office if you have questions about delegation.
+Administrative officials responsible for overseeing the performance of University business activities within their department or division (i.e., administrative unit) must develop an appropriate structure for handling internal controls matters.

 Expand section Control lapses or errors